-The optional line circuit breaker mounts on the generator output box.
-If the load exceeds the generator current rating, the line circuit breaker will open, preventing the generator from being overloaded.
+Optional line circuit breaker mount in the generator output box.
+If the load exceeds the circuit breaker current rating, the line circuit breaker will open, preventing the generator from being overloaded.
 If the circuit breaker trips, locate the source of the overload and correct as necessary.
 Manually reset the breaker to reconnect the load to the generator.

-CONTROL AND DIAGNOSTICS VIA NETWORK OR PC (LAPTOP)
+CONTROL AND DIAGNOSTICS VIA NETWORK OR PERSONAL COMPUTER (LAPTOP)

-See your authorized Cummins Power Generation dealer regarding software, hardware and network requirements for control and diagnostics via network or PC.
+See your authorized Cummins Power Generation dealer regarding software, hardware and network requirements for control and diagnostics via network or personal computer.